Lesedi-Projects/BPM-Customer-Onboarding-Analysis/README.md

 (anonymised for confidentiality).

-The solution was presented to the organisation's Regional Head of Governance and is currently under active consideration for implementation.--
+The solution was presented to the organisation's Regional Head of Governance and is currently under active consideration for implementation.

 ## The Problem

-The organisation experienced recurring process failures across customer onboarding, trade compliance screening, proof of delivery management, and collections — resulting in:
+The organisation experienced recurring process failures across customer onboarding, trade compliance screening, proof of delivery management, and collections, resulting in:

 - Documentation rework and screening delays caused by incomplete customer submissions
 - Compliance exposure from commercial pressure to bypass mandatory screening